firebase/firebase-js-sdk/.changeset/firebsae-messaging.md

 ---
 ---

 Update testing policy.
-Since this is neither a major nor minor update.
+Since this is neither a major nor minor update use an empty changeset.